 Likewise, an article in Money magazine (Sept.
 1997) says,

-You may also want to consider other comments about variable annuities made in a Forbes magazine article (2-9-98).
-(No comments were made in the article with regard to fixed annuities, which apparently are less controversial.)
+You may also want to consider comments about variable annuities made in a Forbes magazine article (2-9-98).
+[No comments were made in the article with regard to fixed annuities, which apparently are regarded as less controversial.]
 The article makes the following rather harsh statements:

 A variable annuity is a mutual fund-type account wrapped in a thin veneer of insurance that renders the investment earnings tax-deferred.
 The tax deferral is just about the only good thing you can say about these investment products.
 Almost everything else about them is bad: the high – sometimes outlandishly high – costs, the lack of liquidity, the fact that the annuity converts low-taxed capital gains into high-taxed ordinary income.
 That tax deferral comes at a very high price.

 In light of the information that we have presented, anyone who is considering purchasing a variable annuity certainly should not rush into making such a commitment and should give ample consideration to other investment alternatives.

 Fixed indexed annuities (also known as equity-indexed annuities or FIAs) have characteristics of both fixed annuities and variable annuities.
 They provide greater potential for gains than do fixed annuities, but they also have greater risk.
 Conversely, they offer less potential for gains than variable annuities, but they have less risk.

 - FIAs should be regarded as alternatives to other interest income types of investments, including fixed annuities.
 However, FIAs are designed for accumulation, not for regular income.
 Even if there is no stipulated penalty for withdrawing a certain percentage of the balance each year, funds that are withdrawn may not be credited with earnings for the year-to-date period before their withdrawal.